trentyou/Sudoku/README.md

 Sudoku
 ======
-A sudoku solver that utilizes logic methods to rule out possible answers and guessing methods when no logical choice can be made.
+A Sudoku solver that utilizes logic methods to rule out possible answers and guessing methods when no logical choice can be made.